Sam3740YT/MESA3D-Windwows/README.md

 Hello.

-You must copy these files to the same address as the executable.
+You must copy these files to the executable location.

 Sam3740YT